PedroBolson/Wedding-Plan/README.md

 - 📄 **Upload and management of PDF documents**
 - 🌙 **Light/dark theme** for better user experience
 - 📱 **Responsive design** adapted for mobile devices
+- 👥 **User management** with admin panel for viewing, creating, and managing user permissions

 ## 🔧 Technologies Used